-Each of these boxes includes about a dozen pieces inside an airtight packet.
-Keep them fresh and crunchy by storing them in a cool, dry place.
+- Each of these boxes includes about a dozen pieces inside an airtight packet.
+Keep them fresh and crunchy by storing in a cool, dry place.

-Ingredients: Sugar, wheat flour, cocoa mass, vegetable oil, whole milk powder, cocoa butter, lactose, shortening, condensed dairy products, skimmed milk powder, skimmed milk powder, isomerized liquid sugar, malt extract, yeast, salt / emulsifier, blowing agent, flavor.
-Contains wheat, milk and soy.
+Ingredients: Sugar, wheat flour, cacao mass, vegetable oil and fat, whole milk powder, cocoa butter, lactose, shortening, processed condensed milk, skimmed milk powder, creaming powder, isomerized liquid sugar, malt extract, salt, yeast/emulsifier, leavening agent, flavor, (contains wheat, milk ingredient, soybean)

 Taxes & Customs FeesAs our products are shipped from Japan they may be subject to taxes and to customs fees in the country of delivery.
 These costs are the customer’s responsibility.

 Most packages with a declared value that is under $2000 USD will be cleared without any fees.